 The school year at Freed-Hardeman University begins with the summer term and goes through the following spring term.
 A Free Application for Federal Student Aid (FAFSA) must be completed each school year to be eligible for government sponsored student loans and work study.
-The FAFSA may be obtained from the Office of Financial Aid by calling (731) 989-6662 or 1-800-630-3481 and a copy will be mailed to you.
-The FAFSA may be returned to the Office of Financial Aid for processing or may be completed over the internet at www.fafsa.ed.gov.
+The FAFSA may be completed over the internet at www.fafsa.ed.gov.